 Chorlton Good Neighbours (CGN) is a neighbourhood care group and charity that has been working in the Chorlton, Chorlton Park and Whalley Range areas of Manchester for more than 50 years.
 We offer:

 - social, practical and emotional support to older people.
 We do this by recruiting, training and supporting volunteers who in turn provide this support by helping us run a range of services and activities.

 How is Chorlton Good Neighbours funded?

-CGN is funded through a variety of sources, including Manchester City Council, grant making bodies and individual donations, as well as our own fund raising efforts.
+CGN is funded through a variety of sources, including Manchester City Council, grant making bodies and individual donations and legacies, as well as our own fund raising efforts.

 What services and activities does CGN offer?